Frenkel biexcitons in hybrid HJ photophysical aggregates: Introduction

+While ample theoretical work points towards the existence of biexcitons in organic solids~\cite{spano1991biexciton,guo1995stable,gallagher1996theory,mazumdar1996exciton,agranovich2000kinematic,kun2009effect} and in optical lattices~\cite{xiang2012tunable}, there has been only indirect evidence of the dynamic formation of two-quantum exciton states in polymeric semiconductors by incoherent, sequential ultrafast excitation~\cite{silva2001efficient,stevens2001exciton,silva2002exciton}, in addition to a report on the \textit{indirect} observation of such species in a molecular aggregate~\cite{chakrabarti1998evidence} and a conjugated polymer~\cite{klimov1998biexcitons}.
+The reason is that the spectroscopic signatures of Frenkel biexcitons in organic semiconductors have thus far been ambiguous -- in strong contrast to Wannier-Mott biexcitons in quantum-confined semiconductor systems~\cite{stone2009exciton,turner2010coherent}.
+We note that Frenkel biexcitons have \textit{directly} been observed in solid argon~\cite{baba1991formation}.

-Here we report the coherent, nonlinear optical spectrum of Frenkel biexcitons in a model semiconductor polymer~~\cite{mcculloch2006liquid}, [poly(2,5-bis(3-hexadecylthiophene-2-yl)thieno[3,2-b]thiophene)] --- PBTTT.
-We selected this material due to its thermotropic phase behavior, hosting liquid-crystalline phases at temperatures above ambient conditions~\cite{Chabinyc2007,Delongchamp2008}, which renders the polymer system highly dynamic.
-We observe spectral structure that is buried within the linear excitation lineshape, which reflects both attractive and repulsive biexciton correlations.
-We develop a Frenkel exciton model that quantifies how the balance of exciton-exciton correlation energy, the energetic fluctuations between different sites in the polymer aggregate, and exciton delocalization establish biexciton stability.
-Our measurements reveal microscopic criteria for both attractive and repulsive Frenkel-biexciton binding in macromolecular semiconductors.
+Here, we report the \emph{direct} spectroscopic observation of \emph{bound} Frenkel biexcitons, {\em i.e.}, bound two-exciton quasiparticles (\ce{[2S1]$^\ddagger$}), in a model polymeric semiconductor, [poly(2,5-bis(3-hexadecylthiophene-2-yl)thieno[3,2-b]thiophene)]~\cite{mcculloch2006liquid} (PBTTT).
+This allows us to quantify biexciton binding energies.
+We selected PBTTT due to its thermotropic phase behavior, hosting liquid-crystalline phases at temperatures above ambient conditions~\cite{Chabinyc2007,Delongchamp2008}, which, we expect, renders the disordered energy landscape highly dynamic.
+Notably, we identify a spectral structure that is obscured within the inhomogeneously broadened linear excitation lineshape, which reflects both attractive and repulsive biexciton correlations and can be rationalized based on microscopic criteria.
+For this, we develop a Frenkel exciton model that quantifies how the balance of (i) exciton-exciton correlation energy, (ii) the energetic variations between different sites in the polymer aggregate, and (iii) exciton delocalization, define biexciton stability.